PostHog/posthog.com/contents/blog/introducing-housewatch.md

 ## Why we built HouseWatch

 We started using ClickHouse in August 2021 when we [moved away from Postgres](/blog/how-we-turned-clickhouse-into-our-eventmansion).
-During this time, we’ve gained a lot of expertise in using and debugging ClickHouse.

 ClickHouse provides tons of easily queryable metadata about your system, but knowing how and what to query is difficult.
 From our usage of ClickHouse, we’ve built an intuition for this – some of which we’ve documented in our [ClickHouse manual](/handbook/engineering/clickhouse).